tinne26/kage-desk/tutorials/intro/04_built_in_functions.md

 The half-white half-black shader was too easy, so let's complicate it a bit more now.
 For example, if I asked you to make a shader that creates a pattern by making a pixel white if it's on an even position, and black otherwise... would you be able to make it?

 Well, with what you have been explained up to this point, you won't.
 Because you don't know how to check if a number is even or odd in a Kage shader: it's time to introduce the *built-in* functions.
-Although there's a [full list](https://ebitengine.org/en/documents/shader.html#Built-in_functions_(mathematics)) at the official ebitengine.org page for shaders, I don't recommend going there yet.
-Just know it exists.
-Instead, I'll share the most common ones here:
+Although there's a [full list](https://ebitengine.org/en/documents/shader.html#Built-in_functions_(mathematics)) at ebitengine.org, you don't need to go there yet, just know it exists.
+Learning about a few of the functions will do for the moment:
 - Single argument functions: `abs`, `sign` (returns -1, 0 or 1), `sin`, `cos`, `sqrt`, `floor`, `ceil`, `fract` (returns the fractional part of a number), `length` (length of a vector) and `len` (same as in Golang, but applied to `vec` types, there are no slices or maps in Kage).
 - Two-argument functions: `mod(x, m)` (`%`), `min(a, b)`, `max(a, b)`, `pow(x, exp)`, `step(s, x)` (0 if `x < s`, 1 otherwise), `distance(pointA, pointB)`.
 - Three-argument functions: `clamp(x, min, max)`, `mix(a, b, t)` (linear interpolation).